 Skip and branching logic

 Skip (sometimes called branching logic) can change the flow of the survey for different participants based on their responses to a question.
-You can apply skip logic to any Yes-No question types in a custom question group.
+You can apply skip logic to any Yes-No or Multi-choice question types in a custom question group.

 For example, if a participant selects 'Yes' to the question 'Do you use Public Transport?' the next group of questions the participant will be asked should be about public transport.
 If the participant selects 'No', then they will skip to the end of the survey as the public transport questions would not be relevant to them.